 - The RLC's role is to manage a set of SGI ICE compute nodes in a rack.
 SGI ICE clusters have at least one RLC. - The SGI ICE compute nodes are simplified, typically diskless compute nodes that reside in a rack with an RLC.
 These compute nodes require an RLC for services, infrastructure, and support.
-An RLC can manage up to 288 SCI ICE compute nodes in a rack.
+An RLC can manage up to 288 SGI ICE compute nodes, each running its own Linux operating system, in a rack.
 The exact number of SGI ICE compute nodes that an RLC can manage depends on the specific model number of your SGI ICE cluster.